 Luke is currently working on two new operas, one for the Perth International Arts Festival and another for Opera Philadelphia, with premieres in 2019 and 2021, respectively.
 Alongside his operatic work Luke is working on piano duo with percussion and a song cycle for Mark Padmore and the Britten Sinfonia.
 Most recently Luke has created new works for the London Sinfonietta, the 2014 Commonwealth Games and the Aldeburgh Festival (Friday Afternoon Songs).
 In December 2015 Luke completed a 10-month Leverhulme-funded composer in residence position at the Foundling Museum in London.

 Throughout his career Luke has been heavily involved in creating collaborative and multi-discipline works.
-These have included works for dancers and circus performers: Handspun, commissioned by the Royal Opera House Covent Garden, was subsequently produced in Oslo, Helsinki, Prague, London and Panama City.
+These have included works for dancers and circus performers, in the form of Handspun, commissioned by the Royal Opera House Covent Garden and subsequently produced in Oslo, Helsinki, Prague, London and Panama City.
 Luke has created silent-film scores for the British Film Institute and works for musicians and actors for Kings Place and the Werkraum Festival in Germany.

 Luke has been the recipient of numerous awards and commissions including, a carol for the Financial Times, the Wolfgang-Rihm Scholarship from the Privatbrauerei Hoepfner 2008, an Association for Cultural Exchange Study Tours Scholarship with George Benjamin (08/09), DAAD scholarship for 06/07, PRS New Works commission, RVW Trust commission, Britten-Pears Foundation commission Prize Winner 'Remasterpiece' Competition 2006, Sonic Arts Network Expo 2005 commission, Young Australian Composer of the Asian Composers League (2003), Associate composer of the Australian Music Centre, Mosco Carner Composition Award winner (2001-2003), Lena P Green Award (2004), Pullen Memorial Prize (2005), Moscow International Schnittke composition competition 2nd place winner (2002), 24th International Competition of Electro acoustic Music Russolo finalist (Italy 2002) and Australasian Performing Rights Association Professional Development Award winner.

 Luke has been awarded scholarships to take part in various courses throughout Europe and Asia where he has worked with composers such as Brian Ferneyhough, Harrison Birtwistle, Marco Stroppa and Gunnar Eriksson.
 Luke was also been part of the 2010/2011 Jerwood Opera Writing Programme at Aldeburgh Music.
 Luke is Artistic Director of Ensemble Amorpha.